Country singer Luke Bryan beats Hendrix for No.1 Billboard album

-LOS ANGELES (Reuters) - Country singer Luke Bryan scored his first No.1 on the Billboard 200 album charts, while the late Jimi Hendrix scored his highest-charting release in 44 years with a posthumous album of studio recordings, “People, Hell and Angels.”
+LOS ANGELES, March 13 (Reuters) - Country singer Luke Bryan scored his first No.1 on the Billboard 200 album charts, while the late Jimi Hendrix scored his highest-charting release in 44 years with a posthumous album of studio recordings, “People, Hell and Angels.”

 Bryan’s compilation album “Spring Break...Here to Party,” sold 150,000 copies in its first week, according to data from Nielsen SoundScan on Wednesday, marking the best sales week yet for the 36 year-old singer.